adam-rumpf/social-transit-solver-single/README.md

 * [`user_cost_data.txt`](#user_cost_datatxt)
 * [`vehicle_data.txt`](#vehicle_datatxt)

 The contents of these files will be explained below.
 Most include IDs for each of their elements.
-For the purposes of our solution algorithm, these are assumed to consecutive integers beginning at `0`, and this is how they will be treated for the purposes of array placement.
+For the purposes of our solution algorithm these are assumed to consecutive integers beginning at `0`, and this is how they will be treated for the purposes of array placement.

 Unless otherwise specified, the following units are used: